 Here are the pennies.
 This trio often meets as characters in the pavilion on Independence Day.
 We’ll try to get over there this year and see if we can meet them.

 Overall, there are many things to see at the American Pavilion.
 If you’re planning a visit, you might also want to check the concert schedule to see if there’s anyone you might enjoy seeing.

 Sometimes a dining promotion is released where you can get guaranteed seats for the concert included with a meal for one price.
 We have a review from a few years ago of a combined dining experience with a concert.

 Hopefully, this review provided insight into what you might like to see and do while touring the pavilion.
 For similar coverage of the other countries in the World Showcase, try these:

 - France Pavilion

 - Canada Pavilion

 - United Kingdom Pavilion

-If you think you would enjoy spending a good deal of time at Epcot on your vacation, you might enjoy staying at one of the resorts on the Disney Skyliner:
+For those with plans to spend a reasonable amount of time at Epcot, you might enjoy staying at one of the resorts on the Disney Skyliner: